 The main wooden door consists of thirty-two panels, finely carved, illustrating various portraits and scenes.
 On each side of the main door are the marble statues of Saint Peter and Saint Paul.

 The dome of the church dates back to 1802, built on a project by Carmelo Battaglia.
 The dome is equipped with columns and large windows that illuminate the interior.
 Between 1867 and 1869, the architect Carmelo Sciuto Patti built the current bell tower and the lantern of the dome.

 The church has a Latin cross plan, with a nave and two aisles.
 The apse dates back to the original construction of the 12th century.

 TIP: Between the central nave of the church and the right one, leaning against one of the twelve pillars that separate the naves, is the funerary monument of the Italian opera composer Vincenzo Bellini, whose body was transferred to the Cathedral on October 23, 1876, from the Parisian cemetery Père Lachaise.

 HOW TO GET THERE

-The Cathedral of Sant’Agata is located in Piazza del Duomo, about 1.4 kilometers away from the main train station of the city, Catania Stazione Centrale.
-The closest bus station is in Via Vittorio Emanuele 192, located near the Cathedral, on the bus Lines 830, 902 and 932.
+The Cathedral of Sant’Agata is located in Piazza del Duomo, about 1.4 kilometers away from the main railway station of the city, Catania Stazione Centrale.
+The closest bus stop is in Via Vittorio Emanuele 192, located near the Cathedral, on the bus Lines 830, 902 and 932.